-For the Election of Directors, including Independent Directors, for the ensuing year, the voting shall be by plurality, wherein each share is entitled to as many votes as the number of nominees to the Board (i.e. number of shareholding x number nominees = allowed number shares to be exercised/voted).
+The vote required for the approval/ratification of the actions to be taken at the ASM, except for the Election of Directors, including Independent Directors, for the ensuing year shall be at least majority of the Corporation's outstanding capital stock.
+The voting shall be by plurality, wherein each share is entitled to as many votes as the number of nominees to the Board (i.e. number of shareholding x number nominees = allowed number shares to be exercised/voted).
 A shareholder may distribute his/her votes to the nominees however as he/she shall see fit, provided that, cumulative total number of votes shall not exceed the allowed shares to be exercised/voted.